-If you’re dedicated to defining your kitchen style, you’ll need to stick to a defined set of parameters and stay on the straight and narrow to incorporate the design elements you need to perfectly curate the vision in your minds eye.
+If you’re dedicated to defining your kitchen style, you’ll need to stick to a defined set of parameters and stay on the straight and narrow to incorporate the design elements you need to perfectly curate the vision in your mind’s eye.
+Now, I’m sure you’ve seen most or all of these terms when researching your kitchen remodel or renovation – but here is what they mean.
+Hopefully this list can give you a good idea of which kitchen style you prefer.

 Consider a butcher block countertop as a focal point that borrows from the wood motif, and steer clear of too many bold and bright paint colours – let the wood speak for itself – there’s an identity in the rings and grain of wood that has a voice you won’t want to cover up.